inouire/hanami-guides/content/v2.2/routing/overview.md

 ## Redirects

 Redirects can be added using `redirect`.
-If you have many redirects, you might consider using a Rack middleware.

 ```ruby
 redirect "/old", to: "/new"